 October 22nd, 2015 at the Mobilesuite, Pappelallee 78/79 in 10437 Berlin, between 9:00 am and 17:30 pm

 All you have to bring is a smartphone with Marvel App preinstalled.
 Lunch, beverages as well as snacks are included.

 If you are a member of medianet berlinbrandenburg, please check the medianet event page first to claim your membership advantage.

 Your Agile Coaches

 We have combined more than 30 years of professional software development experience.
-We have been working as product owner (CSPO), head of product, Scrum master (CSM), agile coach or as developer, head of engineering, CTO and Scrum master (CSM) as well.
+We have been working as product owner (CSPO), head of product, Scrum Master (CSM), agile coach or as a developer, head of engineering, CTO and Scrum Master (CSM) as well.
 To our customers belong well-known startups as well as stock-listed corporations.

-Martin is senior software and system engineer, agile coach, technical interim manager and geek with over 16 years professional experience, specializing in in e-commerce, social networking, large scale web applications and environments.
+Martin is a senior software and system engineer, agile coach, technical interim manager and geek with over 16 years of professional experience, specializing in e-commerce, social networking, large scale web applications, and environments.
 He convoyed several well-know startups from the very beginning to the point of delivering successful products and services.
-Also, Martin is working as consultant for tech incubators and large corporations, supporting them with in-depth knowledge and experiences in agile development processes, designing large scale web applications and environments as well as recruiting successful and motivated IT teams.
-He loves the thrill, excitement and challenges that each new project brings - in particular the work with new startups or fast growing ventures, going from a small IT gang to a high-performing IT team.
+Also, Martin is working as a consultant for tech incubators and large corporations, supporting them with in-depth knowledge and experiences in agile development processes, designing large scale web applications and environments as well as recruiting successful and motivated IT teams.
+He loves the thrill, excitement, and challenges that each new project brings – in particular, the work with new startups or fast-growing ventures, going from a small IT gang to a high-performing IT team.
 Connect with Martin on LinkedIn.